microsoft/BikeSharing360_MobileApps/README.md

 Access to **GlobalSettings.cs** file available in the Portable Class Library to introduce your Azure endpoints and APIs keys.

 <img src="Images/GlobalSettings.png" alt="GlobalSettings.cs" Width="600" />

+**Deploy to Azure**

+Use the [Backend Services repository](https://github.com/Microsoft/BikeSharing360_BackendServices) to deploy backend services for Xamarin App to your subscription.

 Enjoy!